celery/celery/CONTRIBUTING.rst

        etc.), the version of your Python interpreter, and the version of Celery, and related packages that you were running when the bug occurred.

-    C) If you are reporting a race condition or a deadlock, tracebacks can be hard to get or might not be that useful.
+    C) If you're reporting a race condition or a deadlock, tracebacks can be hard to get or might not be that useful.
 Try to inspect the process to get more diagnostic data.
 Some ideas:

        * Enable celery's ``breakpoint_signal`` and use it to inspect the process's state.
 This will allow you to open a ``pdb`` session.
        * Collect tracing data using `strace`_(Linux),
          ``dtruss`` (macOS), and ``ktrace`` (BSD),